m2omou/wrapsquare/README.md

 foursquare-wrapper
 ==================

-Foursquare API wrapper written in Ruby
+Foursquare-wrapper is an ORM (Object Relational Mapper) that maps the Foursquare API resources to Ruby objects.